smurferson1/MineControl/README.md

 # MineControl

-Lightweight temperature management, scheduling, and data aggregation for cryptocurrency mining on a GPU and/or CPU, mainly for us plebs with a single GPU and CPU running Windows.
+Lightweight temperature management, scheduling, and data aggregation for cryptocurrency mining on a GPU and/or CPU, mainly for us plebs with a single GPU and CPU running **Windows**.
 It can automatically keep your miners and hardware running within your parameters and give nice data about what's going on (e.g. charts, averages, kWh).
 This is accomplished by:
 - Reading temperatures and power usage from an external hardware monitor application.
 Any hardware monitor that can output metrics to system tray tooltips or console window should function once customized.
 - Setting GPU power profile via an external GPU controller application.
 Any GPU controller that accepts parameters through the command line should function once customized.
 - Optionally managing execution of a GPU and/or CPU mining application for charting and logging their output in a central location (as long as they provide console or systray output), and scheduling their execution.